-Students are expected to have a good command of mathematical analysis on $\mathbb{R}$ ( $\varepsilon$ - $\delta$ arguments); understanding of the geometric structure of $\mathbb{R}^n$ and calculus of several variables.
-In particular, a strong ability to write abstract proof with mathematics rigor is expected.
-Basic knowledge of the definition and manipulation of algebraic groups will be helpful.
-Starting this year, students have been prepared in the new curriculum, they are expected to have knowledge of metric spaces and preliminary exposure of topology in the context of Mathematical Analysis.
+Students are expected to have a good command of mathematical analysis on \mathbb{R} (ε - δ arguments); understanding of the geometric structure of \mathbb{R}^n and calculus of several variables.
+In particular, a strong ability to write abstract proof with mathematics rigor is essentially needed.
+As for now, students should have been prepared in the new curriculum, they should be able to handle abstract algebraic groups.
+They are also expected to have knowledge of metric spaces and preliminary exposure of topology in the context of Mathematical Analysis.